LOCALApril 13, 2026

 The strongest challenge to my argument is the Supreme Court's ruling in Mahmoud v.
 Taylor, which reflects a genuine constitutional tension: if the state can compel children to encounter content that conflicts with their family's sincere religious beliefs without any opt-out mechanism, that itself raises a serious First Amendment concern.
 I cannot fully dismiss this — the liberal instinct to protect access to information must grapple honestly with what it means to require exposure, not just availability.

-Both sides agree: Both sides agree that the DoDEA federal book removals — covering slavery, Native American history, and AP Psychology curriculum — cannot be defended on subsidiarity or parental-rights grounds, since they represent unaccountable federal executive action with no local community input.
+Both sides agree that the DoDEA federal book removals — covering slavery, Native American history, and AP Psychology curriculum — cannot be defended on subsidiarity or parental-rights grounds, since they represent unaccountable federal executive action with no local community input.

-The real conflict: The sides disagree on a factual-definitional question: whether content-based removal of previously accessible school library materials constitutes 'censorship' or routine 'curation' — a distinction that determines whether First Amendment scrutiny applies at all.
+The sides disagree on a factual-definitional question: whether content-based removal of previously accessible school library materials constitutes 'censorship' or routine 'curation' — a distinction that determines whether First Amendment scrutiny applies at all.

-What nobody has answered: If the conservative principle of subsidiarity genuinely requires that local elected school boards — not national pressure campaigns, not federal executives — control collection decisions, then what is the principled mechanism for a student whose own local board has been captured by a coordinated outside organization to vindicate their First Amendment right to receive information?
+If the conservative principle of subsidiarity genuinely requires that local elected school boards — not national pressure campaigns, not federal executives — control collection decisions, then what is the principled mechanism for a student whose own local board has been captured by a coordinated outside organization to vindicate their First Amendment right to receive information?

 Sources